Teaching vs. Knowing: 3 Ingredients for Homeschooling

-One of the first questions I hear from moms who are seriously considering homeschooling is the question of whether or not they are actually capable.
+One of the first questions I hear from moms who are seriously considering homeschooling is the question of whether or not they are actually capable of teaching.
 They don’t question their qualification when it comes to knowing what their children need.
 But, academics themselves scare them.

 And now for confession time: they scare me, too.
 They always have.
 I grew up the daughter of brilliant parents.
 I had siblings who were either quick-witted, phenomenally creative, highly intelligent, or a combination of the above.
 What they lacked in one area, they made up for in another.